Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Algorithms

 If we observe signals through multiple forward operators, an alternative approach consists of directly learning the reconstruction function $f: (g,y)\mapsto x$ without explicitly learning the signal model.
 To this end, we can use the following training loss:

 The family of functions $\mathcal{F}$ is some parameterized function space \red{which captures the low-dimensionality of the signal set $\signalset$ (e.g., a deep neural network with an autoencoder architecture).
 Without the low-dimensional constraint on $\mathcal{F}$, we can have $f(g,y)=A_g^{\dagger}y$ which is a minimizer of \cref{eq:multop loss} but fails to learn the signal set.
-For example, we can choose $f(g,y) = \phi(A_g^{\dagger}y)$ where $\phi(\cdot)$ plays the role of a denoiser function (independent of the forward operator) which projects $A_g^{\dagger}y$ to a low-dimensional set $\hat{\signalset}$. } More generally, the network architecture can be an unrolled optimization algorithm~\cite{monga2021algorithm} which incorporates the forward operator $A_g$ and a denoiser subnetwork which is operator independent, e.g., acting as a \red{(low-dimensional)} proximal operator in the unrolled algorithm.
+For example, we can choose $f(g,y) = \phi(A_g^{\dagger}y)$ where $\phi(\cdot)$ plays the role of a denoiser function (independent of the forward operator) which projects $A_g^{\dagger}y$ to a low-dimensional set $\hat{\signalset}$. } More generally, the network architecture can be an unrolled optimization algorithm~\citep{monga2021algorithm} which incorporates the forward operator $A_g$ and a denoiser subnetwork which is operator independent, e.g., acting as a \red{(low-dimensional)} proximal operator in the unrolled algorithm.

-In cases where the model is assumed to be $\group$-invariant, the reconstruction function $f:y\mapsto x$ can be learned by enforcing that the composition of the forward operator and reconstruction $f\circ A$ yields a $\group$-equivariant mapping on $\signalset$.
+In cases where the model is assumed to be $\group$-invariant \JT{and $A$ is not itself equivariant (c.f.,~\Cref{theo: badAs})}, the reconstruction function $f:y\mapsto x$ can be learned by enforcing that the composition of the forward operator and reconstruction $f\circ A$ yields a $\group$-equivariant mapping on $\signalset$.
 To this end, we can enforce approximate equivariance via the following training loss:

-This strategy was proposed in the equivariant imaging framework~\cite{chen2021equivariant}.
-In~\cite{chen2021equivariant}, the authors also consider adding an adversarial network to try to impose similarity between the estimated sample signal model $\hat{\signalset}$ and its transforms $T_g \hat{\signalset}$.
-The equivariant imaging loss in~\Cref{eq:equiv imaging} can be extended to handle noisy measurements~\cite{chen2021robust} using Stein's unbiased risk estimator~\cite{stein1981estimation}.
+\JT{The additional equivariance constraint in~\cref{eq: equivariance constraint} stops the network from learning the identity mapping, since $I\circ A =A$ is not equivariant. } This strategy was proposed in the equivariant imaging framework~\citep{chen2021equivariant} and a similar approach is presented in~\citep{tachella2022sampling} for the case of multiple forward operators.
+In~\citep{chen2021equivariant}, the authors also consider adding an adversarial network to try to impose similarity between the estimated sample signal model $\hat{\signalset}$ and its transforms $\{T_g \hat{\signalset}\}_{g\in\group}$.
+The equivariant imaging loss in~\Cref{eq:equiv imaging} can be extended to handle noisy measurements~\citep{chen2021robust} using Stein's unbiased risk estimator~\citep{stein1981estimation}.